We will start off by describing what these apps are and what is the difference between them?

 Development Cost and Time

-With a variety of platform each requiring a skill set of their own, it is nearly impossible for a single developer to make a good application for each platform.
+With a variety of platforms each requiring a skill set of their own, it is nearly impossible for a single developer to make a good application for each platform.

 Normally, you will need to recruit a professional for each platform to make a fine application.
 This, obviously, demands a lot of work.